PaulRoss1/Series-Explorer/README.md

 ## Description

-A web application for trackig how TV show's ratings have evolved over time, displaying data on a graph using the charting library Chart.js.
+A web application for tracking how TV show's ratings have evolved over time, displaying data on a graph using the charting library Chart.js.
 Users can also view a list of the top rated episodes of a TV show.
 This application utilizes the IMDb API.
 <br>

 [![Series Explorer](https://i.postimg.cc/L6HCtLg1/series-explorer.png)](#!)